History of Tunisia: Era of Reform

 In the 19th century under the Husaynid Beyds, commerce with the Europeans increased, with permanent residences established by many foreign merchants.
 In 1819 the Bey agreed to quit corsair raids.
 In 1830 the Bey also agreed to enforce in Tunisia the capitulation treaties between the Ottomans and various European powers, under which European consuls would act as judges in legal cases involving their nationals.
 During 1830 the French royal army occupied neighboring Algeria.

 Ahmad Bey (1837–1855) assumed the throne during this complex situation.
 Following the examples of the Ottoman Empire under sultan Mahmud II, and of Egypt under Muhammad Ali, he moved to intensify a program to update and upgrade the Tunisian armed forces.
 In pursuit of this policy, he instituted a military school and started industries in order to supply its more modern army and navy.
 In a major step, he initiated the recruitment and conscription of native Tunisians to serve in the army and navy, a step which would reduce the long division between the state and its citizens.
 Yet the resulting tax increases were not popular.

 Although desiring Ottoman support, repeatedly Ahmad Bey refused to apply in Tunisia the Ottoman legal reforms regarding citizen rights, i.e., the Tanzimat of 1839.
 Instead, he instituted progressive laws of his own, showing native Tunisian authority in the modernizing project and hence the redundancy of importing any Ottoman reforms.
 The Slave trade was abolished in 1841, slavery in 1846.
 Yet these legal reforms had limited application to many Tunisians.
 Ahmad Bey continued the general Beylical policy, i.e., to decline or reject political attachment to the Ottoman state, but welcome religious ties to the Ottoman Caliphate.

 As part of his maneuvering to maintain Tunisia's sovereignty, Ahmad Bey sent 4,000 Tunisian troops against the Russian Empire during the Crimean War (1854–1856).
-In doing so he allied Tunisia with Turkey, France, and Britain.
+In doing so he allied Tunisia with the Ottoman Empire, France, and Great Britain.